Madalina088/Aeries_Portal-Project/README.md

 Product Risks:

 -	potential impact on web page pagination on various screen sizes, including desktop, tablet, and mobile
--	design may not display correctly on the latest versions of Google Chrome, Mozilla Firefox, Apple Safari and Microsoft Edge
+-	design may not display correctly on the latest versions of Google Chrome, Mozilla Firefox, Apple Safari, and Microsoft Edge
 -	a new browser may not be supported
 -	functionalities may not remain consistent across all tested browsers